nprapps/lookatthis/README.md

 * If both you and the server have an asset and they are different, you will be prompted to take either the remote version (type "r") or the local version (type "l").
 * You can also take all remote versions (type "ra") or all local versions (type "la").
 Type "c" to cancel if you aren't sure what to do.

 Unfortunantely, there is no automatic way to know when a file has been intentionally deleted from the server or your local directory.
-When you want to simultaneously remove a file from the server and your local environment (i.e. it is not needed in the project any longer), run ```fab assets.rm:"www/assets/file_name_here.jpg"```
+When you want to simultaneously remove a file from the server and your local environment (i.e. it is not needed in the project any longer), run ```fab post:$SLUG assets.rm:"file_name_here.jpg"```

 Adding a page to the site
 -------------------------